felipeclopes/redisrank/README.md

 ### Fetching / Reading

-By default when fetching statistics, Redistat will figure out how to do the least number of reads from Redis.
+By default when fetching statistics, Redisrank will figure out how to do the least number of reads from Redis.
 First it checks how long range you're fetching.
 If whole days, months or years for example fit within the start and end dates specified, it will fetch the one key for the day/month/year in